silence-laboratories/sessionModuleSl/README.md

 The process starts with initializing an MPC signer, which uses thresholded distributed key generation to create a session signer.
 This signer is responsible for signing transactions without exposing the real private key.

 ### 2. Smart Session Creation
-A Smart Session is created using Biconomy's AbstractJS, granting limited permissions to the MPC signer to execute specific transactions (in this case, ERC20 transfers).
+• Creates a Nexus account via MetaMask sign-in.
+• Pops up the fund-me address for 60 s → you deposit 0.002 ETH.
+• Installs Smart-Session module & signs a permission granting the MPC signer transfer() rights on the demo ERC-20 token.

-### 3. Session Data Downloading
+### 3. Upload Session Data
-The session information is downloaded from the frontend.
-This includes the session ID and the necessary cryptographic data to reconstruct the signer from elizaOS backend.
+Front-end bundles everything (sessionDetails, keyConfig, etc.) into one object called sessionInfo and POSTs it to POST /api/session with the header x-user-id: <stable-UUID-per-keyId>.

 ### 4. Natural Language Transaction Execution
 Users can send simple commands like "send 0.1 ETH to 0xABC..." to initiate transactions.
-The backend parses these commands, reconstructs the MPC signer, and executes the transaction using the pre-authorized session.
+The Eliza OS backend parses these commands, reconstructs the MPC signer, and executes the transaction using the pre-authorized session.

 ## Security Features